AkiPraveen/AkiPraveen/README.md

 Currently really interested in distributed systems & parallel programming.

-Favorite coursework:
+Some of my UMD coursework that I'd like to make use of in my career:
 * CMSC818E Distributed Systems
 * CMSC498X Parallel Programming
+* HACS408T IoT Security
 * CMSC216 Computer Systems

-In my spare time, I'm heading up student-taught courses at the University of Maryland, and also finishing up my undergrad CS degree because that's apparently the industry standard right now.
+In my spare time, I'm heading up student-taught courses at the University of Maryland (the [STICs](http://stics.umd.edu) program), and finishing my b.s. in computer science, along with my degree.